Surajpedd/All-In-One-Pharmacy/README.md

 # Pharmacy-Management-System

-DBMS Project - First year
+## DBMS Project - First year

 The Pharmacy Management System has been created to assist pharmacies as managing with records on papers will be tedious and difficult to keep track of inventories.
+Written using Python with MySQL as backend.

-# Objective :
+## Objective :

 * Maintain a DBMS for the Inventory, Sales, Dealers ,Purchases